 Before you decide to roll these fees into your loan, consider this: do you really want to pay interest on these fees?
 Once they are rolled into the loan, you will be paying interest on those amounts as well.
 Depending on your interest rate, you may be better off just paying the fees upfront.

-At this point you’re probably wondering: how much are the tax, title and registration fees?
-Well, the tax is based off of your state’s sales tax rate, and you can go to the National Conference of State Legislatures (NCSL) site to see title and license fees.
+At this point, you’re probably wondering: how much are the tax, title, and registration fees?
+Well, the tax is based on your state’s sales tax rate, and you can go to the National Conference of State Legislatures (NCSL) site to see title and license fees.
 But for the most up-to-date information, your best bet is to contact your nearest DMV office or Secretary of State.

 When You Can't Wait

 Here at Auto Credit Express, we want you to make the best decision for your situation.
 And the best way to do that is to have all of the information you need.
 If you need to buy that next automobile and can't wait until your credit has improved, we can help.
-Just fill out the free and fast online application today and we will find you the dealer that can get you into the car you need!
+Just fill out the free and fast online auto loan request form today and we will begin the process of finding you the dealer that can get you into the car you need!